Close Menu

 Robert Burns

 Burns spent the last eight years of his life in Dumfriesshire, firstly at Ellisland Farm before moving to Dumfries itself.
 At the former location, explore the home where he lived with his family and wrote some of his most famous poems.
 In Dumfries, visit the house where he passed his final years and died: Robert Burns House, now a museum like Ellisland Farm.
 A short walk away, enter the Bard’s resting place of the magnificent Burns’ Mausoleum in St Michael’s Church kirkyard.
 While there, follow the trail showing where many of his friends and contemporaries lie at rest – or even take the graveyard guided tour!
-There are many other locations associated with Burns around Dumfries, one of note being the Brow Well whose waters he drank for its alleged healing properties in the hope of curing the illness that ultimately led to his death.
+There are many other locations associated with Burns around Dumfries, one of note being the Brow Well whose waters he drank for its alleged healing properties, this in the hope of curing the illness that ultimately led to his death.

-The Arts
+The Arts & Literature

 The region is home to a thriving and diverse artistic community, both visual and performing arts, with a host of venues offering performances and displays across the calendar year.
 The annual Dumfries and Galloway Arts Festival is Scotland’s oldest and biggest, while galleries are located in Dumfries, Kirkcudbright, and elsewhere.
 Develop skills in applied crafts at places like Shambellie House (New Abbey), or the Clay Works Studio and the Art Room (both in Dumfries).
 Close to a hundred art studios regularly participate in the yearly ‘Spring Fling’.
+And when it comes to books, look no further than Wigtown, Scotland’s National Booktown, which moreover hosts a renowned annual literary festival each autumn.

-This site uses cookies.
+This website uses cookies